ASEMSemreen/ASEMSemreen/README.md

 ## 👨‍💻 About Me

 Hello!
-I'm **Asem Semreen**, a passionate and detail-oriented **Data Analytics professional** with a background in **Software Engineering**, based in California.
+I'm **Asem**, a passionate **Data Analytics professional** with a background in **Software Engineering**, based in California.
 I bring analytical thinking and technical skill to every dataset and project I work on.

 - 📊 Experienced in **Python**, **SQL**, **C++**
 - 📈 Skilled in **Data Visualization** using **Tableau**